 Your blood type is inherited from your parents in the same way as eye or hair colour.

 This means you are more likely to share the same blood type or subtype as someone from the same ethnic background.

-For example, Ro is a rare subtype - just 2% of donors have it - but it’s ten times more common in black people than white people.
+For example, Ro is a rare subtype but it’s ten times more common in black people than white people.

 Growing demand for the Ro subtype is one of the reasons why we need more black donors.